multiversx/mx-docs/docs/sovereign/setup.md

     setEsdtSafeAddressInHeaderVerifier
     ```

-5. Start the bridge service, start sovereign nodes and deploy the observer:
+5. Create Docker container for the Observer:
     ```bash
+    createObserver
+    ```

+6. Start the bridge service, start sovereign nodes and deploy the observer:
+    ```bash
     sovereignStart
     ```

-6. Set the multisig address in ESDT safe on testnet:
+7. Set the multisig address in ESDT safe on testnet:
     ```bash
     setHeaderVerifierAddressInEsdtSafe
     ```

-7. Get funds in your wallet from a genesis wallet:
+8. Get funds in your wallet from a genesis wallet:
     ```bash
     getFundsInAddressSovereign
     ```

-8. Set the fee market address in sovereign:
+9. Set the fee market address in sovereign:
     ```bash
     setFeeMarketAddressSovereign
     ```

-9. Disable the fee market contract in sovereign:
+10. Disable the fee market contract in sovereign:
     ```bash
     disableFeeMarketContractSovereign
     ```

-10. Unpause the ESDT safe contract in sovereign:
+11. Unpause the ESDT safe contract in sovereign:
     ```bash
     unpauseEsdtSafeContractSovereign
     ```
 :::

-## Stop local Sovereign Chain
+## Stop and clean local Sovereign Chain

 1. Navigate to `/mx-chain-go/scripts/testnet/sovereignBridge`.